kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 **No longer an Anti-Pattern: Streaming**
 - Glue ETL supports serverless streaming ETL
-    - consumes from Knesis or Kafka
+    - consumes from Kinesis or Kafka
     - Clean & transform in-flight
     - Store results into S3 or other data stores
 - Runs on Apache Spark Structured Streaming

 ### Glue Studio
 `For the Exam you really only need to now what it is and what is for`